ASantosMorales/EMNIST/README.md

 1. Reading of dataset.
 The Matlab-format-dataset is used.
 First, the dataset is handled over Matlab/Octave due to its format.
 The extructures were managed and converted into matrises to an easy manipulation in Python.

+In the next image the outcome of this first step is shown.
+The characters shown were chosen ramdomly.

 ![alt text](https://github.com/ASantosMorales/EMNIST/blob/master/EMNIST_illustration.png)

 2. Characteristics extraction.